alinnman/celestial-navigation/README.md

 Contains a simple python script to be used for [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation). <br>
 Sights have to be obtained using a sextant, a nautical almanac and an accurate clock. <br>
-The python script takes care of the sight reduction.
+The python script takes care of the **sight reduction**.
 For two sights you will get two possible coordinates.
 For three or more sights you will get one coordinate (calculated as a mean value).

 The script supports **stationary** observations, i.e. when observations are made from a single position, typically using multiple sights.
 There is also support for simple **dead reckoning** observations, typically at sea in daytime where you only have access to the Sun.
 See section 3 below for more information.